 This does not happen in divorce court no matter how long the couple have been together or how intimate their relationship was.
 In Cook County, partitions happen in Law Division(depending on the value of the property)

 The Law Division court will hear how the parties were a couple and the circumstances in which the property was put in both of their names.
 The Law Division court will then “enter further judgment fairly and impartially dividing the premises among the parties” 750 ILCS 5/17-105

 The words “fairly and impartially” in the statute imply that the division will be a straight 50/50 split but additional factors like contribution can be considered by the courts.

-Despite being a family law lawyer, my office does not handle partition actions between unmarried couples.
+Despite being a family law lawyer, my office does handle partition actions between unmarried couples.
 The courts, however, are not domestic relations courts.
 The rules, the judges and the personalities in Cook County’s Law Division courts are completely different than those in Cook County’s Domestic Relations courts.
-My firm’s expertise is in the Domestic Relations courts and I allow other experts to handle Law Division cases.
+We may co-counsel with a Cook County lawyer who is a more frequent presence in the Cook County Law Division courts

 Finally, in Illinois, there is absolutely no alimony or maintenance awarded to either party in an unmarried relationship.
 While other states have considered support for unmarried partners called “palimony,” palimony is unknown in Illinois.

 If you have questions about whether your marriage is valid and what your rights are, contact my Chicago, Illinois law firm to speak with an experienced family law attorney.